-8 Steps for GDPR Compliance When Sharing Data
+8 Tips for GDPR Compliance When Sharing Data

 Before you transfer personal data to other organisations, especially outside the EEA, you need to stop and think about the GDPR implications.

-The sharing of personal data by businesses and organisations within Europe is subject to the General Data Protection Regulation (GDPR).
+The sharing of personal data by organisations within Europe is subject to the General Data Protection Regulation (GDPR).
 Data sharing isn't wrong.
 There are legitimate reasons for companies to share personal information.

 - Retailers may share someone's address with a courier to get their order delivered

 - Travel firms may pass on your personal information to a hotel in preparation for a stay